Gold Medals & Grey Areas

 Contact

-I am keen to discuss anti-doping issues on radio/news channels, having recently contributed to LBC News regarding the Enhanced Games.
+I am keen to discuss anti-doping and other sports law issues on radio/news channels, having recently contributed to LBC News regarding the Enhanced Games.
 Please email me if you are interested in arranging this.

 Email: james@renniefamily.net